troy896/magisk-files/README.md

 ## FAQ

-### Is Zygisk DenyList an alternate feature of MagiskHide?

-No. Although Denylist could look a bit like MagiskHide but it cannot be considered as an alternate solution of MagiskHide.
-Denylist is the feature to prevent modules from loading in applications that are on the denylist thus break some modules.
-Apps are on Denylist can still know Zygisk if it wants to.
-It doesn't even hide the presence of zygisk.
-In additional, Zygisk itself has many problems and leaves traces that cannot be hidden.

 ### Is MagiskHide dead?

 - Depend on what you expected.
 MagiskHide is still effective to hide root from apps.